gdg-x/zeppelin/_posts/2018-07-07-call-for-papers.markdown

 date:   2018-07-07 18:00:00
 isStaticPost: false
 ---
 Build IT Right 2018 will be held 21st of November in Newcastle Upon Tyne.
-If you want to be part of this great event as a speaker you've come to the right place.
+If you want to be part of this great event in the North East as a speakeryou've come to the right place.

 #### Presenters – who should speak at the Build IT Right Conference?